Reclaiming Civil Rights

 Here’s how some of the worst aspects of the civil rights regime could be corrected: The administrative agencies charged with enforcing these laws (mainly the Equal Employment Opportunity Commission, but also including the U.S. Department of Justice and the U.S. Department of Education with respect to Title IX of the Education Amendments of 1972, which prohibits sex discrimination in education by recipients of federal funds) have for decades adopted fanciful interpretations of the various federal statutes, often with the complicity of the courts.
 This overreaching could be corrected by a President wishing to restore common sense to the subject of civil rights.
 The demise of Chevron should hasten heightened judicial review of agencies’ dubious interpretation of statutes.

 After decades of acquiescence, misdirection, and unforced errors, a courageous cadre of thought leaders on the right are debunking the bogus narrative regarding so-called “civil rights,” and some of our governing institutions are following suit.
 Last year, for example, in Students for Fair Admissions v.
 Harvard, the U.S. Supreme Court ended its longstanding, misguided devotion to “diversity” as a rationale for permitting racial preferences in college admissions.
-The “affirmative action” odyssey that began with Bakke in 1978, and continued with Grutter in 2003 and Fisher II in 2016 ended abruptly in 2023 with the benefit of President Trump’s four originalist appointments to the Court.
+The “affirmative action” odyssey that began with Bakke in 1978, and continued with Grutter in 2003 and Fisher II in 2016 ended abruptly in 2023 with the benefit of President Trump’s three originalist appointments to the Court.
 Racial preferences are now forbidden in higher education, in favor of the color-blindness standard famously advocated by the dissenting Justice Harlan in Plessy v.
 Ferguson (1896).
 Moreover, the once-ascendant DEI movement (for “diversity, equity, and inclusion,” a euphemism for identity politics and wokeness generally) is in retreat, in higher education and corporate America.
 These reforms were merely the low-hanging fruit; more can be done.

 As Thomas Powers pointed out in a recent article in The American Mind, and as I argued in Law & Liberty in 2018, the ubiquitous claim of “hostile work environment” sexual harassment is nowhere contained in Title VII of the Civil Rights Act of 1964, which forbids “discrimination” on the basis of sex; an entire body of “law” was never enacted by Congress, but manufactured, in Powers’s words, “by the civil rights bureaucracy and then consecrated by the federal courts and, ultimately, by the Supreme Court.”
 The EEOC cooked up the radical feminist notion of sexual harassment as a violation of Title VII, which the Supreme Court wrongly endorsed in Meritor Savings Bank v.
 Vinson (1986).
 Title VII’s supposed ban on “gender stereotypes” and same-sex sexual harassment are also doctrinal inventions never adopted by Congress.
 With the Supreme Court’s blessing, the EEOC imposed vicarious liability on employers and mandated sexual harassment training in the workplace.
 With its new 6-to-3 conservative majority, the Supreme Court could overrule these ill-considered decisions as readily as it banned racial preferences in Students for Fair Admissions.